SequenceMatch: Imitation Learning for Autoregressive Sequence Modelling with Backtracking: Introduction

-Autoregressive models such as the GPT series of causally masked transformers~\citep{brownLanguageModelsAre2020, radfordlanguage} are able to perform a variety of downstream tasks such as question-answering, translation, and summarization, after simply training on a large corpus of text with the objective of predicting the next token given the previous tokens.
-However, autoregressive language models suffer from a variety of pathological behavior when deployed on the task of free-form text generation \cite{holtzman2019curious, welleck2019neural}, particularly at lower generation temperatures or with smaller models.
-These include generating the same token or series of token repeatedly, or generating gibberish outputs.
-This phenomenon of degeneration for longer continuations has also been observed in autoregressive models for video \citep{weissenbornscaling}.
 This problem of neural text degeneration has been linked to the training objective for LLMs, which trains a conditional distribution for the next token given a (partial) sentence~\citep{fu2021theoretical}.
 When deployed in an autoregressive fashion, the model has its own outputs as inputs, resulting in a compounding error problem that rapidly takes the model out of distribution (OOD).
-This compounding error problem is also a key issue in the imitation learning subfield of reinforcement learning, where the goal is to learn a policy (a distribution over next actions given the past) which results in trajectories similar to a set of provided expert trajectories.
-The approach of directly matching the expert's actions leads to a compounding error~\citep{rossReductionImitationLearning2011}, which has led to several works proposing to address this problem by minimizing alternative divergences~\cite{aroraWhyExposureBias2022, shiDiverseTextGeneration2018}.
+This compounding error problem is also a key issue in the imitation learning subfield of reinforcement learning, where the goal is to learn a policy (a distribution over next actions given the past) which results in trajectories similar to a set of expert trajectories.
+The approach of directly matching the expert's actions leads to a compounding error~\citep{rossReductionImitationLearning2011}, which has led to several works proposing to address this problem by minimizing alternative divergences~\citep{aroraWhyExposureBias2022, shiDiverseTextGeneration2018}.
 These alternative divergences encourage the policy to return to expert states if the generated trajectory starts to diverge from them.
 We argue that two key issues can prevent autoregressive models trained with maximum-likelihood from generating fluent sequences at evaluation time.
 First is the divergence measure used to evaluate the difference between the model and the data distribution.
-Because the MLE loss does not have any contribution from OOD sequences, the behavior of the model on OOD sequences (such as those generated autoregressively) is not constrained.
+Because the MLE loss does not have any contribution from OOD sequences, the behavior of the model on OOD sequences is unconstrained.
 We address this by minimizing the \(\chi^2\)-divergence between a mixture of the data and autoregressively generated sequences.
-This divergence is known to perform much better than MLE in imitiation learning \cite{garg2021iq, al2023ls}.
+This divergence is known to perform much better than MLE in imitation learning \citep{garg2021iq, al2023ls}.